 The main drug treatments for narcolepsy control daytime symptoms and includes:

 Narcolepsy is considered a primary hypersomnia (excessive sleepiness) condition.
 Primary means the condition is not caused by another disease.
-The word narcolepsy comes from two Greek words roughly translated as "seized by numbness."
-The two primary symptoms in narcolepsy reflect this phrase:
+The word narcolepsy comes from 2 Greek words roughly translated as "seized by numbness."
+The 2 primary symptoms in narcolepsy reflect this phrase:

-Excessive Sleepiness.
-All people with narcolepsy experience excessive sleepiness during the day with episodes of falling asleep rapidly and inappropriately, even when fully involved in an activity.
-It is sometime described as an irresistible daytime need for naps, which will generally refresh the patient.
+All people with narcolepsy can experience excessive sleepiness during the day with episodes of falling asleep rapidly and inappropriately, even when fully involved in an activity.
+It is sometime described as an irresistible daytime need for naps, which will generally refresh the person.
 These events may be characterized by the following behaviors: